Saturday, December 31, 2011

 Christian Zombie Killers Handbook

-Organized into 12 episodes—laying out the leading theories for explaining for zombieism (sin).
+Organized into 12 episodes—laying out the leading theories

+to firmly establish the beliefs and opinions they’ll carry into adulthood.
 Christian Zombie Killers Handbook was provided to me as an advanced reading copy by BookSneeze.

 Saturday, October 29, 2011